 An email will be sent to the company’s contact person with the status of the submitted grant application.

 Alternatively, applicants may log in to the BGP.
-Under the “My Applications” section, they can view the status of their grant application by toggling between the tabs (Drafts/Processing/Actions Required/ Completed).
+Under the “My Grants” section, they can view the status of their grant application by toggling between the tabs (Drafts/Processing/Actions Required/ Completed).

 Once you have submitted your application, there can be no further amendments.
 We may route the application back to the applicant should there be a need for clarification.